vanakenm/blog-11ty/src/posts/2025-03-10-oops-i-shrunk-the-front-end.md

 As usual in tech, we find ourselves using technologies developer by and for extremely large players (Google, Facebook, etc).
 This attract a lot of interest, talks, packages, etc - but none of this make them by default good for the 99% (looking at you, Kubernetes).
 Solution that were standard yesterday feels going against the wind nowadays.

-I would not throw React(/Angular/...) away - some applications benefit a lot from it.
-But I think going "two apps for one" by default is a mistake I won't make again.
-If you are facing that question, ask yourself what are the actual benefits - as the costs are quite high.
+I would not throw React(/Angular/...) away altogether - some applications benefit a lot from it. **But I think going "two apps for one" by default is a mistake I won't make again**.

+If you are facing that choice, **ask yourself what are the actual benefits - as the costs are quite high.**